Half the job of making a great pizza, comes down to your cooking method. The

 Keep in mind that Amazon users report the opening is on the smaller side, making it "challenging to put your pizza in there and more challenging to try and pull it out to rotate it," so in addition to a slight learning curve, you will want to consider also getting

 the right sized peel (12-inches wide x 14-inches long) to make the process easier.
 Fan praise: "Great product!
 Cooks pizza FAST so pay attention and don't take your eyes off it!
 It also roasted potatoes perfectly.
 The fold-away legs make it easily portable!
 I purchased the gas attachment to use ours with propane Also a solid product."
-Fuel source: gas
+2 The Most Lightweight Fuel source: gas

 Weighing only 20.4 pounds, this